ellisepagong/saucedemo-automation/README.md

    // line 10
    private static final String DRIVER_PATH = "PATH_TO_DRIVER"; // <- Replace with path to Driver
    ```
    * note: DriverFactory assumes you have and will use Microsoft Edge installed in the default location.
-Feel free to replace EdgeOptions/EdgeDriver with your preferred browser.
+Feel free to replace EdgeOptions/EdgeDriver with your preferred browser driver.

 4. Install Dependencies